LeungSamWai/ReinforcementLearning4ReactionChannel/README.md

 # Probing reaction channels via reinforcement learning
 By A, B, C, D and E

+This repository provides implementation of the paper "Probing reaction channels via reinforcement learning" [arxiv](https://arxiv.org/pdf/2305.17531.pdf) on identifying the connective configuration with reinforcement learning (specially TD3).

 ## Introduction

-This repo provides implementation of the paper "Probing reaction channels via reinforcement learning" [arxiv](https://arxiv.org/pdf/2305.17531.pdf).
+We propose a reinforcement learning based method to identify important configurations that connect reactant and product states along chemical reaction paths.
+Such important configurations are called connective configuration, characterized by the reactive probability to observe reactive trajectory crossing it.
+Utilizing these identified configuration, we can generate an ensemble of configurations that concentrate on the transition path ensemble, which can be further employed in a neural network-based partial differential equation solver to obtain an approximation solution of a restricted Backward Kolmogorov equation.

 ![image](RLconnetiveconf.png)